Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/About.md

 Most likely we only need `PackageFamilyName` from it, but in the event a downgrade ever becomes possible, we'll store the full manifest.

+#### commandline-parameter-data.bin

+This file contains the raw strings for commandline parameters.
+The lengths of the parameters are specified in the [UpdateCommandline event][update-command-line].

 [commit-messages]: ./Commit-Messages.md
 [event-indexes]: ./Events.md
 [hashing]: ../../../Common/Hashing.md